The Doctor sighed and looked at the starfield stretched

 the damage to his internal organs it was with scanners and micro-scanners

 that showed him the smallest detail.
-And his hands worked faster than
+His hands worked faster than the

-the eye could see.
-Dominique monitored the anaesthetic, kept watch on
+eye could see.
+Dominique monitored the anaesthetic, kept watch on his

 He repaired the damage and then he closed the wound He sutured his chest